icl-utk-edu/magma/README-v2.txt

     magma_zgetrf    ( m, n,  A, lda,  ipiv, &info );    ==>    no change
     magma_zgetrf_gpu( m, n, dA, ldda, ipiv, &info );    ==>    no change

-The MAGMA testers have NOT YET been updated to v2.
-This is intentional, to test the backwards compatibility of code.